hepcat72/RNAseP-MRP/README.md

 batchCommander.pl ampsplt.commands --verbose --mem 8000
 ```

+Output: A fastq file for each sample and amplicon.

 ### Step 3: Run Galaxy workflow "Cut short amplicon adapters"

 This needs to be done only on forward and reverse reads of amplicons that are shorter than the read length that came off of the sequencer.
 It should be run on all samples for each affected amplicon.
 Amplicons/Samples must be in paired collections.

 Our custom adapters and amplicon length parameters are pre-filled in, but should be changed for your data.
 Min and max lengths (for *minimum_final_trimmed_length* and *maximum_final_trimmed_length*) of *amplicon length* +/- 5 and the expected adapter length included in the reads (for *adapter_overlap_minimum*) are what we used.

+Output: A fastq file with adapters trimmed off.

 ### Step 4: Run the workflow "Amplicon lengths"